• smatter •

 smæ-dêr • Hear it!

 Part of Speech: Verb, transitive

 Meaning: 1.
 To dabble in, to know superficially, as to smatter French.
 2. To chatter, prattle, as to smatter on about her grandchildren.

-In Play: It is the noun from this word that we encounter most frequently: "Good parents know a smattering about raising kids during the raising, but they don't truly understand the job until the kids are grown."
+In Play: It is the noun from this word that we encounter most frequently: "Good parents know a smattering about raising kids as they are growing up, but they don't truly understand the job until the kids are grown."
 It is, though, a legitimate verb that we can use as freely as we do the noun: "Wilton has spent his life smattering in various jobs without caring much for any of them."

-Word History: No one had any idea where today's Good Word comes from.
+Word History: No one knows even a smattering of the history of today's Good Word.
 We can see spelling similarities in Swedish smattra "to patter, crackle, rattle" and German schmettern "to dash, resound", but any real connection with these words is very doubtful due to the wide semantic mismatches.
-(We owe much more than a smattering of thanks to Harry Hill who suggested this Good Word last March—sorry for the delay, Harry)
+(We owe much more than a smattering of thanks to Harry Hill, who suggested today's titteringly Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!